TedHusted/awake/awake.md/awake.md

 Selene: Hang on, everyone. — Fire!

 The beam lashes out again.
-The iris opens slightly.
+The iris creaks open but stops.
 The ship lurches.
 It begins to drop toward the small opening.
-Then the iris creaks open a bit more.
+Then the iris opens a bit more.
 The ship drops through the iris into the shaft below.
 Metal scrapes as it clears the opening.

-Landing roughly on the tarmac, the underside of the ship is smashed.
-The armored cockpit is unscathed.
+The ship lands roughly on the tarmac.
+The landing smashes the underside of the ship.
+The armored cockpit holds tight, unscathed.

 Selene: Grab your weapons, Rangers.
 We have a colony to liberate!